Zasifrovano Zaplat ransomware removal instructions

 What is Zasifrovano Zaplat?

-Zasifrovano Zaplat is the name of malware which belongs to the ransomware family called Xorist.
-It encrypts and renames victim's files, changes desktop wallpaper, displays a ransom note in a pop-up window and creates another one (the "HOW TO DECRYPT FILES.txt" text file) in all folders that contain encrypted data.
-Zasifrovano Zaplat renames encrypted files by adding ".zasifrovano zaplat" as an extension to their filenames.
-For example, it renames a file named "1.jpg" to "1.jpg.zasifrovano zaplat", "2.jpg" to "2.jpg.zasifrovano zaplat", and so on.
+Zasifrovano Zaplat is malware belonging to the Xorist ransomware family.
+It encrypts and renames victims' files, changes the desktop wallpaper, displays a ransom message in a pop-up window and creates another (within the "HOW TO DECRYPT FILES.txt" text file) in all folders that contain encrypted data.
+Zasifrovano Zaplat renames encrypted files by adding ".zasifrovano zaplat" as an extension to filenames.
+For example, "1.jpg" is renamed to "1.jpg.zasifrovano zaplat", "2.jpg" to "2.jpg.zasifrovano zaplat", and so on.

-As written in the ransom notes (which are written in Czech language), Zasifrovano Zaplat got installed while visiting some pornography website.
-After installation cyber criminals accessed webcam and recorded a compromising video.
-Also, they collected email, Facebook, WhatsApp and Viber contact lists.
-Cyber criminals claim that they will send the recorded video to all contacts if they will not be paid 0.0356 BTC (Bitcoin) to the provided address within 72 hours after installation of Zasifrovano Zaplat ransomware.
-As mentioned in the introduction, this ransomware is designed to encrypt files, unfortunately, there are no third party tools that could decrypt files encrypted by it.
-Zasifrovano Zaplat's developers are the only ones who have the right decryption software and/or key.
-Although, in most cases victims who trust cyber criminals (pay them a ransom) get scammed - they do not receive any decryption tools.
-Therefore, it is strongly recommended not to trust neither Zasifrovano Zaplat's developers or cyber criminals behind any other ransomware.
-In such cases victims can recover files for free by restoring them from a backup.
-It is possible to prevent installed ransomware from encrypting unencrypted files as well, it can be done by uninstalling ransomware from the operating system.
-Nevertheless, already encrypted files remain encrypted even when ransomware is not longer installed.
+The ransom messages (in Czech) state that Zasifrovano Zaplat was installed while the user was visiting a pornography website.
+After installation, cyber criminals apparently accessed the webcam and recorded a compromising video.
+They also collected email, Facebook, WhatsApp and Viber contact lists.
+Cyber criminals claim that they will send the recorded video to all contacts unless they are paid 0.0356 BTC (Bitcoin) to the provided address within 72 hours of installation of Zasifrovano Zaplat ransomware.
+As mentioned, this ransomware encrypt files and, unfortunately, there are no third party tools that can recover files compromised by it.
+Only Zasifrovano Zaplat's developers have valid decryption software and/or keys.
+In most cases, victims who trust cyber criminals (pay the ransoms) are scammed and do not receive any decryption tools.
+Therefore, do not trust Zasifrovano Zaplat's developers or any cyber criminals behind ransomware attacks.
+In such cases, victims can recover files free of charge by restoring them from a backup.
+Further encryption of any unaffected files can be prevented by uninstalling the ransomware, however, already compromised files remain encrypted even after removal of the rogue software.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many various ransomware-type programs, although, most of them function very similarly: they encrypt files and provide instructions on how to contact their developers, pay a ransom, and/or other details.
-A couple of examples of other ransomware are Microsoft, DogeCrypt, and TEREN.
-In most cases two main variables are a cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data and price of a decryption tool (or tools).
-Unfortunately, it is possible to decrypt files for free/without having to use tools that can be provided by cyber criminals only when ransomware is not finished, has some bugs, flaws.
-Although, it is not a common case.
-Therefore, it is recommended to always have a data backup and keep it on unplugged storage device and/or remote server (like Cloud).
+There are many ransomware-type programs online, however, most function in a similar manner: they encrypt files and provide instructions about how to contact the developers, pay the ransom, and other details.
+Some examples of other ransomware programs are Microsoft, DogeCrypt, and TEREN.
+Main variables are cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data and cost of decryption tools.
+Unfortunately, it is impossible to decrypt files free of charge without specific tools held only by cyber criminals, unless the ransomware is not finished, or contains bugs/flaws.
+Therefore, you are advised to have a data backup on an unplugged storage device and/or remote server (such as Cloud).